-Get an overview of our job application process
+Get an overview of our job application, interview and selection process.

 How to apply

 We advertise all of our current job vacancies online.
-You are welcome to browse through these, but will need to register using an email address and password to complete an application.
+You will need to register for our application portal using an email address and password to complete an application.

-If you are interested in working at NTU, but are unable to find a suitable current vacancy, you can register to receive email alerts when suitable opportunities arise.
-See the online applications section for further details.
+If you are interested in working at NTU, but are unable to find a suitable current vacancy, you can register to receive email alerts.

 Assessment and Shortlisting